 - Is it a book?
 Read the back cover and the intro.

-- Doing a quick preread can help you familiarize yourself and get an idea of what it is that you are going to read before you read it.
+- Doing a quick preread can help you familiarize yourself and get an idea of what you will read before you read it.

 - Use your prior background knowledge based on similar topics.